defx/spec/README.md

 If the preconditions described by _"Given..."_<sup>\*</sup> are all true, then the postconditions described by _"Then..."_<sup>\*</sup> should be applied.

+For example:

+> Given that playback is paused<br/>
+> Then the pause button is hidden<br/>
+> And the play button is visible

 ### _"Given...When...Then"_

 The same as for _"Given...Then"_, but only evaluated when the event described by _"When..."_ occurs.

+For example:

+> Given that playback is paused<br/>
+> When the user taps the play button<br/>
+> Then playback is resumed

 ### _"When...Then"_

 When the event described by _"When..."_ occurs, then the postconditions described by _"Then..."_<sup>\*</sup> should be applied.

+For example:

+> When the user scrolls the window<br/>
+> Then the menu position is fixed

 <sup>*</sup> _(And any subsequent "And..." statements)_